hani-q/alien-invasion/README.md

 4. The populace in X-world (X-wolrdlings still dont prefer to call it X-Grid) all use flying as means of transportation.
 Only Cyclists are allowed to use roads.
 5. All cities have only 4 roads (in cardinal directions) leading in and out of each city.
 6. Alien species is called "Zentradi".
 They came to X-world by means of flying.
 After interacting with Earths atmosphere they can only crawl on Asphalt
-7. Zentardi have become Feral after intereacing with the X-world's atmosphere and wanty to kill each other off.
+7. Zentardi have become Feral after interacting with the X-world's atmosphere and wanty to kill each other off.
 When one Zentradi dies he unleases a nucealear blast that can wipe out an entire city and any other Zentradi
 8. X-worldlings dont offer any resitance to the Zentradi invasion